adielcristo/symfony-doc-pt-br/frontend/asset_mapper.rst

     Importing a CSS file is *not* something that is natively supported by JavaScript modules.
 AssetMapper makes this work by adding a special importmap entry for each CSS file.
-These special entries are valid valid, but do nothing.
+These special entries are valid, but do nothing.
-    AssetMapper adds a ``<link>`` tag for each CSS file, but when the JavaScript executes the ``import`` statement, nothing additional happens.
+    AssetMapper adds a ``<link>`` tag for each CSS file, but when JavaScript executes the ``import`` statement, nothing additional happens.

 .. _asset-mapper-3rd-party-css: